aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Represents the custom number format string of this style object.
 If the custom number format is not set(For example, the number format is builtin), "" will be returned.

+**Remarks**

 The returned custom string is culture-independent.

 **Returns:**
 java.lang.String